-In 2009 Wildlands Trust and the Massachusetts Department of Fish and Game completed the acquisition of 230 acres along the upper Taunton River in Bridgewater.
-Purchased from the Lehtola family, the Trust's 125-acre portion of the acquisition is now known as the Great River at Conihassett in recognition of and respect for the site's Native American history.
+In 2009, Wildlands Trust and the Massachusetts Department of Fish and Game completed the acquisition of 230 acres along the upper Taunton River in Bridgewater.
+Purchased from the Lehtola family, Wildlands' 125-acre portion of the acquisition is now known as the Great River Preserve at Conihasset in recognition of and respect for the site's Native American history.

-The Great River Preserve encompasses a range of habitats and features that few other properties along the river main-stem can equal.
-It includes over a mile of pristine river frontage along one of the most scenic and undisturbed stretches of the entire Taunton River, expansive open fields, mixed pine/oak woodlands, vernal pools, and habitat for several rare species, including Eastern box turtle.
+Great River Preserve encompasses a range of habitats and features that few other properties along the river main-stem can equal.
+It includes over a mile of pristine river frontage along one of the most scenic and undisturbed stretches of the entire Taunton River, expansive open fields, mixed pine/oak woodlands, vernal pools, and habitat for several rare species, including eastern box turtle.
 It is a vital link in a 1400-acre stretch of river corridor extending from the Cherry Street Bridge on the Halifax/Bridgewater line downriver to the Summer Street Bridge and the extensive fields of the Bridgewater MCI Complex.
-First-time visitors to the preserve often remark on its rural feel, which is attributable in part to the demise of the nearby Auburn Street Bridge, and the consequent lack of auto traffic through the area.
+First-time visitors to the preserve often remark on its rural feel, which is attributable, in part, to the demise of the nearby Auburn Street Bridge and the consequent lack of auto traffic through the area.

 This preserve offers one of the most diverse and inviting opportunities for walking and nature study anywhere along the Taunton River mainstem.
 Trails will carry visitors through woodland, riparian, and open field habitats.